Nervosys/Botnix/docs/languages-frameworks/agda.section.md

 For example, if we update `agdaPackages.standard-library` because there was an upstream release, this will typically break many reverse dependencies, i.e. downstream Agda libraries that depend on the standard library.
-In `nixpkgs` we are typically among the first to notice this, since we have build tests in place to check this.
+In `botpkgs` we are typically among the first to notice this, since we have build tests in place to check this.

 In a pull request updating e.g. the standard library, you should write the following comment: